 Our New Patient Form will ask you the most important questions about your THYROID disease, the names of your doctors and other routine questions.
 The form also has a place for your insurance (if you have insurance).
 Just fill it out and hit the 'submit' button.
 We take almost all insurance types for the operation; Our insurance experts will know how much (if anything) you will have to pay out of pocket for the operation (co-pays and deductibles).

 You do not need a referral.
 Medicare does not require a doctor's referral, and no insurance requires you to see an endocrinologist.
-We prefer that you have one but you don't have to see an endocrinologist to be evaluated by Dr. Clayman.
+We prefer that you have one but you don't have to see an endocrinologist to be evaluated by Drs.
+Clayman or Frankenthaler.
 If you require a referral to an endocrinologist, we will happily accommodate you.

 - 3. You will assigned to one of our "Coordinators" and her name is Caroline.
 Caroline will contact you by phone to introduce herself within a day or two after we receive your online form and tell you what else is needed.
 After the first introductory phone call, she will email you when we get the information from your doctors, and will email you again when your chart is completed and given to Dr. Clayman.
 You can expect several emails from your coordinator keeping you informed as your chart makes it way through our system.
 Caroline will also work with you regarding your insurance coverage and deductibles.
 You can expect an email from Caroline about your costs, your insurance coverage, your deductibles, etc. Note that we take virtually every insurance type to cover our surgical fees for the operation, hospital costs, anesthesia, etc. More about this and their emails are below in the section on: Verification of Insurance, Co-Pays and Deductibles.

-- 4. Get ready for your phone consultation with Dr. Clayman.
-He will call you, discuss your thyroid tumor, thyroid surgery or thyroid cancer related issues, evaluation, and plan and answer any questions you may have.
-Remember, you will also spend time with Dr. Clayman the morning of your operation.
+- 4. Get ready for your phone consultation with Dr. Clayman or Dr. Frankenthaler.
+They will call you, discuss your thyroid tumor, thyroid surgery or thyroid cancer related issues, evaluation, and plan and answer any questions you may have.
+Remember, you will also spend time with Drs.
+Clayman and Frankenthaler the morning of your operation.

 - 5. Book your operation with our office.
-After you have your phone consultation, Dr. Clayman will tell you to expect a phone call from his office to schedule your operation.
-After your online medical consultation with Dr. Clayman, he generates a document which outlines your history, symptoms, and presumptive diagnosis.
+After you have your phone consultation, Drs.
+Clayman or Frankenthaler will tell you to expect a phone call from their office to schedule your operation.
+After your online medical consultation with our doctors, they generate a document which outlines your history, symptoms, and presumptive diagnosis.
 Our office will be calling you to schedule usually within 2-3 days, so be prepared to discuss your wishes and travel plans.
 Just in case you don't have it already, our office phone number is 813-940-3130.
+If you would like to contact the Clayman Thyroid Cancer Center directly for appointment scheduling, call 813-844-5041.
 Have your calendar plans considered and discussed with family prior to this conversation with you.

 - 6. Make your travel arrangements.
 There is a lot more information about this on the bottom of this page that tells how long you stay in Tampa, when to come, when you can travel home, etc. We have hotels where most of our patients stay.